spyshiv/frontend-challenge/README.md

 #### Downloading the project directory
 1. Download this project direactory as a compressed folder (`frontend-challenge.zip`)
 2. Complete the requirements listed in the [Challenge](#challenge)
-3. Compress the folder
-4. Email the compressed folder to careers@infratab.in or to the person with whom you have been interacting!
+3. Email the compressed folder to careers@infratab.in or to the person with whom you have been interacting!

 ### Setup the project
 1. Run npm install